In-Person & Online Events

 Click on the dates listed below to join us in person or online to learn more.

-Transit Changes in 2024 & Beyond is Community Transit’s plan for the bus service changes in Snohomish County that we have been implementing throughout 2024 and into 2026.
+Transit Changes in 2024 & Beyond is Community Transit’s plan for the bus service changes in Snohomish County that we have been implementing since 2024.
 Your input helped us define these changes.
 The Community Transit Board of Directors approved the Plan on April 6, 2023.

 Click on the dates listed below to join us in person or online to learn more.